|

 dots.
 Dashes were made manually by pushing the lever to the

+left and releasing it.
 Martin was probably not the sole inventor of the semiautomatic

 key.
 William O. Coffe of Cleveland patented a mechanical semiautomatic